trr266/carbonfood/README.md

 3. Run 'make all' either via the console or by identifying the 'Build All' button in the 'Build' tab (normally in the upper right quadrant of the RStudio screen).
 4. Eventually, you will be greeted with the file `power_analysis.html` and some other files in the `output` directory.
 Congratulations!

-If you do not see a 'Build' tab, this is most likely because you do not have 'make' installed on your system.
+If you do not see a 'Build' tab this is most likely because you do not have 'make' installed on your system.
-  - For Windows: Install Rtools: https://cran.r-project.org/bin/windows/Rtools/
+  - For Windows: Install Rtools: https://cran.r-project.org/bin/windows/Rtools/.
   - For MacOS: You need to install the Mac OS developer tools.
 Open a terminal and run `xcode-select --install`.
 Follow the instructions.
   - On Linux: We have never seen a Unix environment without 'make'.